shahjalalh/tutorials/README.md

 http://www.w3programmers.com/author/shahjalal/

-These are my research project on different technologies.
+These are my research projects on different technologies.